Greenman Farm and Homestead

 This 9.2-acre site near Kansas City had been idle for many years.
 Starting in 2012, Greenman Farm began converting conservation terraces into swales and prairie grass into a food forest using permaculture design principles.

 There are 3.5 acres currently being converted into a fruit and nut orchard with some woodland trees, an assortment of berries, and perennial vegetables in the understory.

 In the fall of 2017, a ¼ acre fruit and nut guild was established through an Eagle Scout project.
 Using silvopasture as a design tool, the farm will transform five acres into a form of agroforestry for future small-scale livestock management.

 As part of a 2013 Sustainable Agriculture Research and Education (SARE) biochar grant, the farm is testing out five different soil amendments using the 15 apple trees planted on the farm that year.

-In 2017 a United States Department of Agriculture's Natural Resource Conservation Service awarded an Environmental Quality Incentive Program grant to acquire a high tunnel to develop high yield/high value fruit and herb production in NE Kansas.
-The farm is being developed into one of the many permaculture design demonstration sites in the area for teaching permaculture design classes, workshops and farm tours.
-A new energy efficient home will be constructed in 2018.
+In 2017 the United States Department of Agriculture’s Natural Resource Conservation Service awarded an Environmental Quality Incentive Program grant to acquire a high tunnel to develop high-yield/high-value fruit and herb production in NE Kansas.
+The farm is being developed into one of the many permaculture design demonstration sites in the area for teaching permaculture design classes, workshops, and farm tours.
+A new energy-efficient home will be constructed in 2018.